 What Are Bells In Animal Crossing?

-Bells have been in Animal Crossing from the very beginning and continue to be the main method for progressing.
+Bells have been in Animal Crossing from the very beginning and they continue to be the main method for progressing.
 They’re used for paying off loans, funding construction projects on your island, buying new clothes and furniture, and much more.

 You can find your current Bell balance by checking the left-hand corner of your Pockets menu.
 You can deposit Bells and have them accumulate interest via the ABD in Resident Services.